Matt20D/cs6111/proj1/readme.txt

 Now that we have all of these potential queries, a very large list, we need to score them to choose the best one.
 In cosine_similarity(), we implement a pseudo Rochhio algorithm which incorporates data from both relevant and non relevant documents to score the potential queries.
 We mean pseudo because the algorithm will not return a new query like Rocchio would, but would rather score the query list using cosine similarity between the query and the relevant documents and the non relevant documents.
 The goal being that the query be the most similar to the relevant docs and the most dissimilar to the non-rel docs.
 For a while we never considered all of the information, and we received poor query results.
 So by using all of the labeled data we were able to get much better results for our final query.

 =======================================================================================
 Now that we have generated the best possible query we move on to n-grams for ordering.
-+++++++++ Ethan, you need to talk about n-grams ++++++++
 =======================================================================================

+At this stage we have chosen our word(s) for the new query and need to determine the proper ordering.
+Although neither of us have a background in NLP, professor Gravano was kind enough to link a research paper (https://web.stanford.edu/~jurafsky/slp3/3.pdf) on using n_grams to determine the "proper" order of a query.
+I put proper in quotations because we ultimately end up using an approximation of the probabilities we really want.

+Let's say we have a query "word1 word2 word3 word4".
+We want to calculate the probability this query occurs in any of our documents (relevant and non-relevant).
+In an ideal world, we can calculate the following:

+p("word2" given "word1") * p("word3" given "word1 word2") * ...

+We would then calculate this probability for every permutation of our query phrase to determine the best order (one with the highest probability).
+These calculations become costly, fast.
+So, instead, we use an approximation of these probabilities, only considering pairs of words at a time.
+So our new calculation looks something like this:

+p("word2" given "word1") * p("word3" given "word2") * ...

+This way, we can also store probabilities in a dictionary object and re-use work.
+This approximation significantly speeds up our calculations and allows us to make a very well educated guess at the "proper" order.

+We had to develop 2 additional global data structures to implement this algorithm: WORD_COUNT and N_GRAM_MASTER_LIST.
+WORD_COUNT is simply a frequency for ALL terms throughout given documents (including stop words).
+N_GRAM_MASTER_LIST contains all the terms from our returned documents IN ORDER.
+We use this list to determine p("word2" given "word1") etc.

+We ran into some issues with larger undirected queries.
+If the user deviated from the original purpose and allowed the query to expand over 10 terms, calc_n_grams starts to hang.
+The permuations become too great to be calculated in a reasonable amount of time.
+Based on the advice from Ed we've determined this scenario is out of scope as the user will not be deviating from their original goal.
+If we did have to consider this scenario, we would implement a random sampling of all the queries or impose a time limit on the function.